stormpath/stormpath-documentation/source/reference.rst

       - N/A
       - An array of resources, each with their own ``href`` and attributes.

   If you want to interact with multiple resources, you must do so with a Collection Resource.
-Collection Resources also support additional behavior specific to collections, such as :ref:`pagination <about-pagination>`, :ref:`sorting <about-sorting>`, and :ref:`searching <about-search>`.
+Collection Resources also support additional behavior specific to collections, such as :ref:`pagination <about-pagination>`, :ref:`Sorting <about-sorting>`, and :ref:`searching <about-search>`.

   .. _about-pagination: